-Customs and Border Protection Officers Now Protected From Disclosing Information To Public
+Customs and Border Protection Officers Now Protected From Disclosing Information to Public

 The Trump Administration has made it more difficult for the public to access documents and information border enforcement and policies.

-In a January 31 email, first published by The Nation’s Ken Klippenstein, and obtained by NBC 7, U.S. Customs and Border Protection (CBP)’s Acting Commissioner Mark Morgan informed staff that President Trump has designated CBP a “Security Agency.”
+In a Jan.
+31 email, first published by The Nation’s Ken Klippenstein and obtained by NBC 7, U.S. Customs and Border Protection (CBP)’s Acting Commissioner Mark Morgan informed staff that President Donald Trump had designated CBP a “security agency.”

 In doing so, according to the email, Morgan says CBP officers will be protected from having their names and investigations released to the public under the Freedom of Information Act.